shosanna/jocellyn.cz/source/2015-07-03-lazy-vs-eager.html.markdown

 because it never does anything just in case.
 It postpone the evaluation to the very last moment.

-In the eager version, because every argument is evaluated in front, the calculation of sqrt was done even though it was immidiately discared (the fst function asks only for the first argument).
+In the eager version, because every argument is evaluated in front, the calculation of sqrt was done even though it was immediately discard (the fst function asks only for the first argument).

 Both of these have their justifications in some situations.
-Lazy evaluations brings number of signifficant benefits.
+Lazy evaluations brings number of significant benefits.
 First, which we have just seen, is simplification of the evaluation.
-Another one may be a posibility to work with seemingly infinite lists.
+Another one may be a possibility to work with seemingly infinite lists.
 In Haskell, there is no problem in constructing an infinite list of numbers and then take only some small portion of it.
-The rest will never gets evaluated because of the lazyness, thus we are safe!
+The rest will never gets evaluated because of the laziness, thus we are safe!

 ```haskell
 fst [1..]
 ```

 Haskell uses **lazy evaluation by default**.
 It is one of its big strength.
 On the other hand, we must not forgot the downside.
-From the nature of lazyness it is apparent that we can never be sure what part of an expression will get evaluated and what won't.
+From the nature of laziness it is apparent that we can never be sure what part of an expression will get evaluated and what won't.
 We can't rely on it.
 What if the second argument, which was discarded in the previous example, contains some kind of side effects?
-We would not be able to tell for sure that these side effects happend.
+We would not be able to tell for sure that these side effects happened.
 Languages which uses lazy evaluation, like Haskell, thus need to be pure (without any side effects).

 Ruby, on the other hand, uses eager evaluation by default.
 You can see it yourself in this example: